Janet and Anne Grahame Johnstone: Their prolific career

 Over the course of their career together, the sisters illustrated more than 100 books.
 These included classic fairytales by Hans Christian Andersen, the Brothers Grimm, J. M. Barrie, Charles Kingsley, a series based on Biblical tales, Roger Lancelyn Green's Tales of the Greeks and Trojans (Purnell and Sons, London, 1963), as well as a large variety of rhyme and modern story-collections.
 Early commissions included Enid Blyton's Tales of Ancient Greece (1951), and new illustrations for a shocking old German children's morality book, Struwwelpeter (1950).
 The Johnstones illustrated many of Paul Gallico's magical children's stories, working on Manxmouse, The Man who was Magic, and Miracle in the Wilderness.
-Their most collectible book to date is Enid Blyton's 1979 Dean book, the ‘De Luxe edition’ of The Enchanted Wood.
+Their most collectible book to date is Enid Blyton's 1979 Dean & Son book, the ‘De Luxe edition’ of The Enchanted Wood.

 Most of their work was done designing Christmas cards and illustrating numbers of large, brightly coloured gift books, mainly published by Dean.
 Their full-page illustrations surrounding nursery rhymes, fairy tales or children's prayers were in the tradition of undemanding effusiveness set by older artists like Hilda Boswell, still hugely popular with the public though increasingly frowned on by critics.

 Janet and Anne also illustrated many company logos and advertisements, including a wine label designed by the twins for their own brand of wine (Chateau Badingham).
 Their work was also featured in the British children's magazines Robin and Finding Out.

-The end of an era
+Janet’s death

 In 1979, Janet died as a result of smoke inhalation following a fire in the kitchen, leaving Anne devastated and alone for the first time in her life.
 Their brother Murray described them together as one and a half rather than two people.
 Anne found herself unexpectedly responsible for the entire business enterprise previously shared with her sister, and managed to honour all of their outstanding commissions.
 She had to master the techniques for drawing and painting animals, particularly horses, which had been the specialty of her sister.
 Eventually she became so adept that she was elected a Member of the Society of Equestrian Artists in 1998.